 Connecting batteries in series vs parallel

-Batteries can be connected in two main configurations: series and parallel.
-These configurations affect the overall voltage and current of the battery bank, and understanding their differences is crucial for various applications.
+Batteries can be connected in two main ways: series and parallel.
+Each setup affects the overall voltage and current, so knowing the difference is important for choosing the right configuration for your needs.

-• The overall capacity remains the same as that of a single battery.
+• The capacity (Ah) stays the same as a single battery.

 • The current remains the same across all batteries.

-For example, in applications that require both high voltage and high current, a combination of series and parallel connections might be used to achieve the desired power output.
+• For both high voltage and high capacity, a combination of series and parallel can be used.

 Parameters Batteries in Series Batteries in Parallel